IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 behaviour of the function.
 Ideally the R model should accurate over a wide range of inputs so that charges for "typical" inputs are reasonable but worst-case inputs which require large computation times incur large charges which penalise excessive computation.
-Some experimentation may be required to achieve this, and it may not always be possible to satisfy both goals simultaneously.
+Developing the model may involve some experimentation, and it may not always be possible to satisfy both goals simultaneously.
 In such cases it may be necessary to sacrifice some accuracy in order to guarantee security.